wagov/wasocshared/docs/guidelines/network-management.md

 # Network Management Guideline

-This guideline is intended to define a pragmatic target for an entities network architecture to enable effective network management with modern tooling.
-This guide is structured around the [use cases for a complex network](#common-network-use-cases) with a design that can be adopted incrementally based on an agencies requirements.
+This guideline is a pragmatic target for an entities network architecture to enable effective and secure network management while minimising complexity.
+This guide is structured around the [use cases for a complex network](#common-network-use-cases) with a design that can be adopted in stages dependent on an organisation's requirements.

 ![Network topology utilising recommended modern SASE solutions.](../images/Network-SASE.png)